openfaas/openfaas.github.io/_posts/2024-08-13-building-functions-via-api-golang.md

 hide_header_image: true
 ---

-In this blog post I'll show you the new `builder` package for the [Go SDK](https://github.com/openfaas/go-sdk) for OpenFaaS.
+In this blog post I'll show you how to build functions using the new `builder` package for the [Go SDK](https://github.com/openfaas/go-sdk) for OpenFaaS.

-You can use the builder package to invoke the Function Builder API which takes source code and builds container images without needing Docker or root.
-It's designed for SaaS companies who want their users to supply their own code to integrate into their product.
-It can also be used by a platform team that supplies a multi-tenant OpenFaaS environments.
+You can use the [builder package](https://pkg.go.dev/github.com/openfaas/go-sdk/builder) to access the the Function Builder API, which takes source code and builds container images without needing root or Docker.
+It's designed for SaaS companies who want their users to be able to supply their own code to integrate into their product.
+It can also be used by a platform or managed services team that manages a multi-tenant OpenFaaS environment.

+As a general rule, we see customers provide an AWS Lambda-like experience for their users, where code is typed into a text box using a web IDE, and then deployed with a single click.

 **Customer spotlight**